 To help you understand how I ended up starting this blog, let me tell you a short story.
 My mom was a workaholic.
 She worked as an accountant all day, then kept busy teaching tax law several nights a week.
 Don’t get me started on what tax season looked like.
 The years flew by and the next thing I knew … she was gone.
 She passed away just after I turned 30.
 The pain of losing her left a huge mark.

 As I entered my adult life, I became my mom.
 I LOVE working!
 It’s my passion.
 I was a culinary chef and pastry chef during my 20s and 30s.
 I worked full time with several caterers and created my own wedding cake business.
 Like all workaholics, I worked 17-hour days and loved every second of it.
-However, after years of this, I burned out and got sick of baking and creating cakes.
+However, after years of this, I burned out and got sick of baking.

-After I got married in my late 30s, my husband and I realized that we wanted to change our lives.
+After I got married in my mid 30s, my husband and I realized that we wanted to change our lives.
 We decided to move to Hawaii.
 We first spent 18 months in Vegas so we could spend some time with our niece and nephews while they were little.
 We stayed in a beautiful condo hotel in Lake Las Vegas and stumbled upon the continuous stream of social media training and LIVE internet marketing events offered in Vegas.
 I attended a different live event or course almost every week.
 Within a year, I had absorbed so much information that I was teaching online courses to all my friends.
 Word of mouth spread quickly and guess what happened?
 By the time we moved to Hawaii, I was once again working 17-hour days on my new business.